tulustul/Civi-Orbis/wiki/gdd.md

 - TODO combat algorithm
 - TODO how to recruit generals?

-## Slavery

-Early economies can greatly benefit from slavery.
-Later in the game slavery generates more and more unhapinness and it become beneficial to abolish slavery.
-By picking the right bonuses the players can keep the slavery to the end of the game and it will still be profitable.

-Each city have it's slavery output per turn.
-The player also have global slavery points.

-Slaves are part of cities population and are taken into account when processing city population logic.

-### Slavery sources

-- Defeating enemy units.
-- Pillaging.
-- Sacking cities.
-- Trade routes.
-- Buildings e.g. slave market

-### Slavery usage

-- Part of slavery output in a city is added to production when constructing buildings.
-- Global slavery points can used be to speed up a production in a city.
-- Speeding up building production by consuming global slavery points + some food/population
-- TODO Public works, how?

 ## Resources

 There is no distinction between strategic and luxury resources.
 Each resource have it's own bonuses which can be extended with buildings, techs and other bonuses.